-- 1) That the distance separating it from the internal edge of the circle must be between: - 6 metres minimum and 10 metres maximum for Juniors and Seniors. - For competitions intended for younger players shorter distances may be applied - 2) That the throwing circle must be a minimum of 1 metre from any obstacle. - That the jack must be a minimum of 1 metre from any obstacle and from the nearest boundary of an out-of-bounds area. - 4) That the jack must be visible to the player whose feet are placed astride the extreme limits of the interior of the circle and whose body is absolutely upright.
+- 1) That the distance separating it from the internal edge of the circle must be: - 6 meters minimum and 10 meters maximum for Juniors and Seniors. - For competitions intended for younger players, shorter distances may be applied.

+- 2) That the throwing circle must be a minimum of 1 meter from any obstacle and 2 meters from another circle in use. - 3) That the jack must be a minimum of 1 meter from any obstacle and from the nearest boundary of an out-of-bounds area.
+For timed limited games this distance is reduced to 50cm except for the end lines of the lane. - 4) That the jack must be visible to the player whose feet are placed astride the extreme limits of the interior of the circle and whose body is absolutely upright.
 In case of dispute on this point, the Umpire decides, without appeal, if the jack is visible.